Image

 Phase 2

-Plaque psoriasis is a skin condition that causes red, scaly patches.
+Plaque psoriasis is a skin disease that causes red, scaly patches.
 This study is testing a new treatment called SCD-044 to see if it helps people with moderate to severe plaque psoriasis.
-It is a randomized study, meaning participants are randomly chosen to receive the treatment or a placebo (a fake treatment).
-It is also double-blind, so neither the participants nor the researchers know who is getting the real treatment, ensuring accurate results.
+The study is double-blind, which means neither the participants nor the researchers know who receives the real treatment or a placebo (a fake treatment) to ensure fairness.
+Participants are randomly assigned to either group.

-To join, you need to be at least 18 years old, have had plaque psoriasis for at least 6 months, and have no history of tuberculosis (TB).
-You cannot participate if you have other types of psoriasis or need other psoriasis treatments during the study.
+To join, you must be at least 18 years old and have had plaque psoriasis for 6 months or more.
+You cannot have other forms of psoriasis or need treatments like creams or light therapy during the trial.
+Also, you can't have had or shown symptoms of tuberculosis (TB) or have uveitis (an eye condition).

 Study details